 As an independent body in the IT security industry, Virus Bulletin is in an ideal position to act as a global source of information both about jobs currently available in the field and about those candidates currently seeking to start or progress their career in the industry - which is why we have relaunched the VB Security Jobs Market.

-- VB2017 preview: Offensive malware analysis: dissecting OSX/FruitFly.B via a custom C&C server
+- VB2017 paper: Offensive malware analysis: dissecting OSX/FruitFly.B via a custom C&C server

 At VB2017 in Madrid, macOS malware researcher Patrick Wardle presented the details of a specific piece of Mac malware, FruitFly, which he analysed through a custom C&C server - a technique that will also be of interest for researchers of malware on other platforms.
 Today we publish both Patrick's paper and the recording of his presentation.

 - Tizi Android malware highlights the importance of security patches for high-risk users

 Researchers from Google have taken down 'Tizi', an Android malware family, that used nine already patched vulnerabilities to obtain root on infected devices.

 - Virus Bulletin to attend AMTSO, AVAR and Botconf

 Next week, Virus Bulletin researchers will be attending the AMTSO meeting and AVAR conference in Beijing, China, as well as the 5th edition of the Botconf conference in Montpellier, France.